Yuichiro1307/webvm-ubuntu-18.04/README.md

 We apologize, but Ubuntu 18.04 cannot be run in a root environment.
 Thank you for your understanding.
+There are a lot of bugs!
+I would appreciate it if you could report any bugs you find (ideally with a solution, too).
 # WebVM

 [![Discord server](https://img.shields.io/discord/988743885121548329?color=%235865F2&logo=discord&logoColor=%23fff)](https://discord.gg/yWRr2YnD9c)